ckcollab/ckcollab/_posts/2020-11-22-Websockets-and-the-frontend.md

 # CKC Management

 Here at CKC we have an unofficial, somewhat-hobby project that we work on sporadically.
 The app is a project management tool that is still in quite a premature phase, but it was a great excuse for us to delve into the world of WebSockets.
 One of the main features as of now is a Kanban board.
 WebSockets pair quite seamlessly with Kanban boards.
-They allow multiple team members to edit the board at the same time while keeping all users up to date in real time.
+They allow multiple users to edit the board unanimously while keeping all users up to date in real time.

 ---

 There are several techniques to wield the power of WebSockets.
-The method we chose for this project was fairly simple: we used a standard REST API to make changes on the backend, then we send a message through to the WebSocket to indicate that specific data has changed.
-Furthermore, to make changes, we can call a PATCH method to the API, and once that resolves, we send a message up to the WebSocket.
+The method we chose for this project was fairly simple: we use a standard REST API to make changes on the backend, then we send a message through to the WebSocket to indicate specificly what data has changed.
+Furthermore, to make changes, we can call a PATCH/PUT/POST method to the API, and once that resolves, we send a message up to the WebSocket.
 This message is then sent to the other clients that are listening.
-The message dictates what data needs updated.
+To reiterate, the message dictates what data needs updated.
 So once a client receives a message from it’s WebSocket connection, it triggers a GET request to fetch the newly updated data.
 This is a, somewhat, nontraditional way to set up a WebSocket and definitely has its cons.
 It would be more efficient and responsive for the client to send/receive data straight through the socket’s connection instead of pairing it with a REST architecture.
-While we may change this in the future, we were going for simple with this initial usage.
+While we may change this in the future, we were going for simplicity in this initial stage.
 WebSockets are fairly new to the team so having a simple implementation helps new dev's jump on the project and understand it quicker.

 # Let's get to work

-I recently implemented a WebSocket connection in a barebones React Native app.
+I recently implemented our existing WebSocket for CKC Management into a barebones React Native app.
 Our web app is built with Vue.js but I’ll be going over the React Native implementation.
 We are assuming that you already have a backend running at this point that I will not be covered in this article.

 This whole thing is fairly straightforward but I assume you have a React Native project up and running at this point.